wangziqi2013/wangziqi2013.github.io/_posts/2019-01-22-understand-zsim-contention-sim.markdown

 multithreaded contention simulation, and only focus on single threaded DES in this section.

 The priority queue object is defined in prio\_queue.h as `class PrioQueue`.
-The implementation of the queue is also overly complicated for optimization, just like the instruction window class inout-of-order core.
-Events in the near future are stored in `struct PQBlock` as a 64-element array.
-A 64-bit integer serves as the bit mask to indicate whether the corresponding cycle has at least one event scheduled.
-Events scheduled on the same cycle are chained into a singly linked list.
-The queue object tracks events in the future `64 * B` cycles in the array `blocks`, and the rest in a regular multimap object, `feMap`.
+The implementation of the queue is also overly complicated for optimization, just like the instruction window in out-of-order core.
+Events in the near future are stored in `struct PQBlock`, which contains a 64-element array.
+A 64-bit integer serves as a bit mask to indicate whether the corresponding cycle has at least one event scheduled.
+Events scheduled on the same cycle are chained into a singly linked list using the `next` pointer.
+The queue object tracks events in the future `64 * B` cycles in the array `blocks`, where `B` is a template argument specifing the number of `PQBlock`s.
+The rest of the events are stored in a regular multimap object, `feMap`.